Port Elizabeth Eastern Cape, South Africa Travel Guide

 Port Elizabeth, or Gqeberha, has a rich, different travel experience, blending history, nature, and metropolitan living.

-Port Elizabeth's excellent position makes it a great hub for exploring more of South Africa.
+Port Elizabeth city's excellent position makes it a great hub for exploring more of South Africa.

-Continue your journey westwards on the famous Garden Route.
+Carry on with your travels westwards on the famous Garden Route.

 Head east from Port Elizabeth to the Wild Shoreline for a rugged experience.